I-League: Media coverage

-Home stadiums of current I-league clubs

 Coaches

 The role of the head coach in the I-League varies from club to club.
 Some like to appoint technical or sporting directors as well as manager-style coaches.
 The All India Football Federation does impose licensing requirements for head coaches in the I-League, the rule being that the head coach must have an AFC Professional Coaching Diploma in order to coach in the I-League.
 However, some clubs and coaches like Subhash Bhowmick, Subrata Bhattacharya, Sukhwinder Singh and Bimal Ghosh were known for accepting a technical director role in order to bypass the head coaching requirements.
 This has bought about a lot of controversial news, most recently being when Churchill Brothers won the I-League after the 2012–13 season with Subhash Bhowmick not winning the "Coach of the Year" award, due to being listed as the technical director.

 Seeing this, the AIFF technical director, Rob Baan, as well as others, advocated that the federation make it mandatory for both technical directors and head coaches to have an AFC Pro-Diploma.
-On May 14, 2014 this was officially put into act by the AIFF during their I-League licensing committee meeting.
+On 14 May 2014 this was officially put into act by the AIFF during their I-League licensing committee meeting.

 In terms of coaching performance, after the first seven seasons of the I-League, an Indian head coach has won the I-League four times while a foreign head coach has won it three times.
-Zoran Đorđević of Serbia was the first ever foreign head coach to win the I-League.
+Zoran Đorđević of Serbia was the first foreign head coach to win the I-League.
 Italian coach Vincenzo Alberto Annese became the first coach to win back-to-back I-League titles in 2020–21 and 2021–22 seasons.

 Armando Colaco was the first Indian coach to win the I-League in the league's opening season and he has the most I-League championships at three.
 Khogen Singh is the latest Indian coach to win the I-League in 2017–18 season.